Najeeb Jung: Lieutenant governor

 In July 2013, he became the Lieutenant Governor of Delhi, replacing another former IAS officer Tejendra Khanna.
 Since taking office Jung had been involved in an ongoing jurisdictional dispute with Chief Minister Arvind Kejriwal, the head of the Delhi Legislative Assembly.
 Although Delhi is a union territory it has its own organic act, National Capital Territory of Delhi Act (1992), and its own legislature, the Chief Minister and the Lt.
-Governor have not been able to interpret the operating rules in the same way.
+Governor were unable able to interpret the operating rules in the same way.
 In a surprise move, he submitted his resignation from the post on 22 December 2016.